rehierl/abstract-properties/11-x-hierarchies/12-1-hierarchy-of-rpaths/1-0-setup-simple.md

 that rooted paths in a setup may be disjoint in addition to being related ex-or overlapping - i.e. **a specialized DI-RE-OV case**.

-Note however that such a setup must still correspond with the disjoint union of proper setups.
-That is, the set of all valid setups remains to be a proper subset to the completely unrestricted case.
+Note however that such a setup must still correspond with the union of disjoint setups.
+That is, the set of all valid setups is a proper subset to the completely unrestricted case.